Non-fiction

 Emily is currently a freelance journalist, writing stories about interesting people, places, and issues for a variety of publications.
 She started her career as a local journalist in the Greater Boston Area, reporting for eight different newspapers including the Boston Globe.
 During that time, she wrote about crime, gentrification, public transportation, budgets, and education.
 She interviewed politicians such as Elizabeth Warren and reported on breaking news stories such as the 2013 manhunt for the Boston Marathon bombing suspects.

-As a freelancer, Emily has reported on stories in Germany, Poland, England, Iceland, Mexico and South Korea.
+As a freelancer, Emily has reported on stories in Germany, Poland, England, Iceland, Mexico, South Korea, and across the United States.

 Meet Eileen Muza, who bought a ghost town in the Utah desert on a whim and turned it into an arts space and residency.
 Emily wrote about Muza and her adventure for Roadtrippers, Jan.
 2021.